lastingParadox/ff-site/archive-to-markdown/md/ff2/9-pirates-vs-pummelers.md

 **TheBlade** _(21-Jul-18 05:50 PM)_

-> _Jim Uses right arm to apply pressure to the hole in the pirates' ship._
+_Jim uses right arm to apply pressure to the hole in the pirates' ship._

 **Brakia** _(21-Jul-18 05:51 PM)_